How is Pain and Suffering Determined in an Accident Case?

 In a personal injury lawsuit it is easier to sue damages for physical injuries than it is for mental anguish.
 Juries typically understand and pain and suffering when it is related to an injury in a serious car accident or from a vicious dog bite.
 Juries are also more sympathetic to injuries suffered children or teenagers where their future enjoyment of life has been permanently affected.
 In order to bolster your case we will retain medical experts to testify to the physical pain suffered and the future impairment you or your child may be faced with as a result of the accident.

 Our attorneys consider all of these factors when negotiating with the insurance company or arguing your case at a trial.
-Every case is unique and when you are suing for pain and suffering you need an attorney who has successfully argued and settled serious injury cases before.
+Every case is unique and when you are suing for pain and suffering you need a car accident lawyer who has successfully argued and settled serious injury cases before.
 Contact Fleming Law, P.C., to discuss your case today.
 Free advice from experienced accident attorneys 737-201-0543.